Reforger Airsoft Presents

 Wristwatch ( Important for timings etc.)

-FIGHTING ORDER (Items you MUST have on you, when in the field)
+FIGHTING DRESS (Items you MUST have on you, when in the field)

 Webbing / Plate Carrier / Chest Rig